Multi-purpose fighter P-38 "Lightning"

 Re - lateral force from ailerons.

-Why, then, in the battle with Lightning, it was as you describe.
-It seems to me that in the battles at the Pacific theater of operations, due to large losses of personnel, the level of combat training of Japanese pilots was significantly reduced.
-Young, inexperienced pilots had no experience in conducting air battles and often died, if not in the first, then in the second sortie.
-In Europe, everything was different, although there experienced German pilots became less and less.
+Why was it the way you describe it in the battle with the Lightning?
+It seems to me that in the battles in the Pacific theater of military operations, due to the large losses of personnel, the level of combat training of Japanese pilots was significantly reduced.
+Young, inexperienced pilots had no experience in air combat and often died if not in the first, then in the second combat sortie.
+In Europe, everything was different, although there were fewer and fewer experienced German pilots there.

 7. 0